dkarthe/webjeda-blog/_posts/2015-02-15-coding-and-more.md

 ---

 I have started teaching how to make websites for budding web designers.
 I have posted the playlist here.
 Take a look.
-I have started off with teaching 'hosting websites on Github'.
+I have started off with teaching **Hosting websites on Github**.
 The best thing about Github is that it hosts your website (only static) rightawayand for free.
 This is the simplest way to learn web designing.

 <iframe width="100%" height="330" src="https://www.youtube.com/embed/bwThn0rxv7M?list=PLm_Qt4aKpfKijgP0rDH7FSJOlS9IBGbT1" frameborder="0" allowfullscreen></iframe>